The CEU Alumni Chapter Grant Program

 - Speaker Events: Do you know exceptional alumni who can share some great skills & knowledge?
 CEU faculty visiting town?
 Know a great speaker who is willing to give a presentation useful to your group?
 Bring them on!

-Applicants are encouraged to propose activities covering one or more of the above categories.
+Applicants are encouraged to propose activities covering two or more of the above categories.
 Do you have an idea?
 Apply today to get started!

 The ACGP is funded by CEU’s Alumni Relations & Career Services (ARCS), Development (DEVO) and Recruitment departments and administered by ARCS.
 Projects may be funded fully or in part, at the discretion of the funding officers.